kevin0216/offlineinsiderenroll/readme.md

 This script is compatible only with Windows 10 RS5 and later.

 ### Usage
 This script requires administrative priviliges to run.
-You can simply execute it by right clicking it > `Run as Administrator`.
+Script will prompt UAC, click Yes to execute it.

 #### Installation and configuration changes
 After starting the script offers selection of *Windows Insider Program* channels.